itsvivianmill/journal/docs/Instructions/How to create a GitHub Journal with Obsidian.md

   - instructions
   - github
   - obsidian
-Creation date: Wednesday July 30th 2025
+Creation date: Saturday October 11th 2025
 ---
+Practical benefits of blogging:
+- Allows you to build your reputation and portfolio
+- Encourages continuous learning
+- Creates a community around your work
 #### Making the GitHub Repository
 Create a public [GitHub](https://github.com/) repository and name it `journal` or anything that you want the path of the URL to be in the future (e.g. itsvivianmill.github.io/journal).
 1. Enable a README